Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

-{ The paper is organized as follows. \textbf{Section 2} sets the groundwork by reducing the problem to oscillatory integral operators with Carleson--Sj\"olin phases and introduces key tools including a wave packet decomposition. \textbf{Section 3} is dedicated to proving Proposition~\ref{theo11}, where we establish weighted $L^2$ estimates using a variable-coefficient bilinear restriction estimate and the Bourgain--Guth method. \textbf{Section 4} houses the proof of Proposition~\ref{theo22}, extending our results to $L^q$ spaces for a range of exponents through interpolation and properties of fractal measures. \textbf{Section 5} focuses on the proof of Theorem~\ref{theo:cur} and explores its connection to the Mizohata--Takeuchi conjecture.
-Finally, \textbf{Section 6} discusses the sharpness of our main results, demonstrating the optimality of our estimates by constructing specific examples and leveraging known behaviors of spherical harmonics and eigenfunctions. }
+We organize the paper as follows.
+Section \ref{sec 2} reduces the problem to oscillatory integral operators with Carleson--Sj\"olin phases, introduces a wave-packet decomposition, and reduces the proof of Theorem \ref{theomain} to two key statements, Propositions \ref{theo11} and \ref{theo22}.
+Section \ref{sec 3} proves Proposition \ref{theo11}, establishing weighted $L^2$ estimates via a variable-coefficient bilinear restriction estimate and the Bourgain--Guth method.
+Section \ref{sec 4} proves Proposition \ref{theo22} and extends the results to $L^q$ for a range of exponents via interpolation and properties of fractal measures.
+Section \ref{sec 5} proves Theorem \ref{theo:cur} and explores its connection to the Mizohata--Takeuchi conjecture.
+Finally, Section \ref{sec 6} discusses sharpness, demonstrating optimality through explicit examples and known behavior of spherical harmonics and eigenfunctions.